gharbia-mohammed/Data-Analysis-Climate-Research/README.md

 ### Project Overview

 This project analyzes the long-term climate variability in North Africa from 1941 to 2020 using the ERA5 reanalysis dataset.
-The study focuses on the three main meteorological variables that directly influence renewable energy systems and heat stress in desert environments:
+The project focuses on the three main meteorological variables that directly influence renewable energy systems and heat stress in desert environments:

-Air Temperature (TAS) , Wind Speed (WS) , Surface Downwelling Shortwave Radiation (RSDS) The goal is to investigate how these variables have changed over the last eight decades and identify key temporal patterns that describe North Africa’s climate change.
+- Air Temperature (TAS)
+- Wind Speed (WS)
+- Surface Downwelling Shortwave Radiation (RSDS)
+The main objective is to understand how these variables evolved over eight decades and identify long-term trends and seasonal patterns using data analysis and visualization techniques.

 ### Data sources :

-The  dataset used in this project is the ERA5 Reanalysis Dataset (ECMWF), which provides global coverage, hourly and monthly data, and a high spatial resolution of 0.25° × 0.25° for the period from 1940 to 2020.
+The  dataset used in this project is the ERA5 Reanalysis Dataset (ECMWF), which provides global coverage, hourly and monthly data, and a high spatial resolution of 0.25° × 0.25° for the period from 1940-2020.
 ERA5 is widely used in climate analysis due to its spatial consistency, long historical coverage, and high-quality integration of atmospheric observations.
+ERA5 provides reliable historical climate records and is widely used for environmental and energy analysis.

-### Tools Used :
+### Tech stack :

-R Programming Language in :
-Data Extraction (Extracting ERA5 climate variables) Data Cleaning & Preprocessing
-Time-Series Analysis
+### Programming & Analysis

+- R
+- ggplot2
+- dplyr
+- raster
+- ncdf4

+### Tasks Performed

+- Data extraction
+- Data cleaning
+- Feature preparation
+- Time-series analysis
+- Seasonal analysis
-Statistical Summaries
+- Statistical summaries
-Climatological Calculations (monthly/annual means,  trends) Data Visualization (ggplot2 for time-series and monthly climatology plots)
+- Data visualization

 ### Data cleaning / preperation :